PIH/openmrs-config-zl/configuration/pih/statusData/README.md

 - id: "aUniqueIdThatMayBeUsedToReferenceThisSpecificDefinition"
   labelCode: "a.message.code.for.the.label.to.associate.with.the.data"
   statusDataQuery: "aLinkToARelativeSqlFileThatDefinesTheDataToEvaluate.sql" # note, if your SQL is very short, you could also put the raw sql query here
+  conditionExpression: "An optional expression if needed to indicate when this condition may not be enabled"
   valueExpression: "A velocity expression that defines the text that you want to display for this status."
-  formatExpression: "A velocity expression that defines the format that you want to display for this status" # For display, typically maps to css class
+  formatExpression: "An optional velocity expression that defines the format that you want to display for this status" # For display, typically maps to css class
 ```

 #### id